 Until modern times, Irish wake customs ran the gamut from profound grieving to what appeared to be rollicking good fun.
 This was especially true if the deceased was elderly.
 This curious mixture borne of a cultural blend of paganism and Christianity survives today in a severely toned-down fashion.

 Wakes of times gone by began with neighbor women washing the body of the deceased and preparing it to be laid out on a bed or a table, often in the largest room of the house.
 The body was covered in white linen adorned with black or white ribbons, flowers for the body of a child.
 Lighted candles were placed around the body.
-Clay pipes, tobacco and snuff were also placed in the room.
+Clay pipes, tobacco, and snuff were also placed in the room.
 Every male caller was expected to take at least a puff.
 The smoke kept evil spirits from finding the deceased.
-Usually, a pipe and tobacco were place on a table next to the body.
+Usually, a pipe and tobacco placed on a table next to the body.
 Occasionally, a pipe was laid on the chest of the deceased male.
 Clocks were stopped at the time of death.
 Mirrors were turned around or covered.

 Watching Over the Deceased and Keening